zhengluyun/Cloud-Diary/README.md

 Technology Stack: flask

-# you need to modify the seventh line to config the database url
-# input the path where your diary.db locate
-app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:////Users/zhengluyun/Downloads/Cloud Diary/diary.db'
+you need to modify the seventh line of app.py to config the database url input the path where your diary.db locate eg. app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:////Users/zhengluyun/Downloads/Cloud Diary/diary.db'